-Our goal is to develop innovative approaches to marine and freshwater ecosystem management.
-We integrate quantitative science + ecology + socioeconomic research to advance solutions to natural resource management problems spanning from local case studies to oceanscape spatial scales.
-Research in our group spans four core themes:
+Our goal is to develop innovative approaches to marine and aquatic ecosystem management.
+We integrate quantitative science + ecology + socioeconomic research to advance solutions to natural resource management problems spanning from local case studies to seascape spatial scales.
+Research in our group spans a set of core themes:

 Ecology and demography to support ecosystem management

 Information on food webs, the interaction between individuals and their environment, and population demography is central to informing natural resource and conservation planning decisions.

 Fisheries: Stock assessment and predator prey modeling to develop control rules for Pacific Salmon management in Lake Ontario (PhD project: K. Fitzpatrick)

 In this collaboration with the NY State Department of Environmental Conservation, we’ll be developing a portfolio of projects to assess Chinook and alewife population dynamics in Lake Ontario.
 We seek to develop tools to assist managers in coping with shocks to the predator-prey system and develop guidance for appropriate stocking or harvest strategies.
 The project will incorporate structured conceptual modeling with stakeholders, empirical work to assess predator and/or prey abundances or demographic rates, and population dynamics simulations, building from a legacy of strong predator-prey work in the Great Lakes science community.

 Fisheries restoration: Population re-introduction of Cisco in the Finger Lakes